WvanWoerden/modLIP_real_embedding/README.md

 To generate the plots in the paper go to the `plots/` folder and run
 ```
-sh make_plots.sh
+bash make_plots.sh
 ```
 This generates the pdf files `plots/reconstruction_qx.pdf`, `plots/idealrecovery.pdf`, `plots/logunit_heuristic.pdf` and `GS_heuristic.pdf` corresponding to Figures 3,4,5 and 6 in the paper respectively.

 # Data generation

-In all below experiments that parameter p stands for the degree of the (NTRUprime) field that is considered.
+In all experiments below, the parameter p stands for the degree of the (NTRUprime) field that is considered.
 All data generation scripts are located in the folder `scripts/`.
-The output format for the generated data is described in the relevant `plots/plot_*` files.
 When running SageMath experiments on multiple cores one sometimes has to set the environment variable `SAGE_NUM_THREADS` to the appropriate number of cores.

-## Figure 3
+## Figure 3 (required precision for recovery of $B^tB$ from its real embedding)

 The data for Figure 3 of the paper can be generated using the script `reconstruction_qx.sage`.
 One can run the script with the parameters `i b p_start p_end nbtrials nbcores` to compute the reconstruction of `q_i` with BKZ blocksize `b` (`b=2` is LLL) for all `p` in `primes(p_start,p_end)`.
 For each `p` the reconstruction is done on `nbtrials` times and the program runs on `nbcores` cores.